 In May 2019, each council will be asked to complete an evaluation of its emergency management capability and capacity.

-Councils’ will have around 8 weeks to complete the evaluation using an online platform.
+Councils’ will have around 8 weeks (closing 21 June 2019) to complete the evaluation using an online platform.
 The evaluation will identify organisational gaps and strengths against the emergency management responsibilities and activities identified in the Phase One Position Paper.

 To support councils to complete the evaluation, LGV has invited each council to attend a workshop to learn about Phase Two and the capability and capacity evaluation.
 Workshops will be held around the state at the following locations: